Republican Agriculture-Rural Development-FDA Funding Bill Cuts Funding Back to 2006 Level

 • Blocks FDA from acting on important tobacco issues – banning menthol cigarettes and flavored cigars and limiting the nicotine in cigarettes.

-• Blocks three Biden executive orders on diversity, equality, inclusion, and support for underserved communities.
+• Blocks three Biden executive orders on diversity, equality, inclusion, and accessibility.

 ###